 To address these issues, the City of Minneapolis will expand opportunities to increase the housing supply in a way that meets changing needs and desires.
 This means allowing more housing options, especially in areas that currently lack housing choice and in areas with access to frequent and fast transit employment, and goods and services.
 It also means creating and expanding new resources and tools to produce and preserve affordable housing, to minimize the displacement of existing residents, and to ensure housing is maintained to promote health and safety.
-The City will also need to invest in its residents, to ensure that it identifies and removes barriers to accessing and retaining housing.
+The City will also need to invest in its residents, especially residents of color and indigenous residents, to ensure that it identifies and removes barriers to accessing and retaining housing.